CHN-beta/ovito/doc/manual/licenses/Qt.instructions.rst

 Build instructions for Qt
 -------------------------

-The OVITO package includes a binary version of the Qt libraries licensed under the GNU Lesser General Public License (LGPLv3).
+OVITO Basic and OVITO Pro program package include a binary version of the Qt libraries licensed under the GNU Lesser General Public License (LGPLv3).
-In accordance with the requirements of this license, this page provides instructions on how to obtain or rebuild compatible versions of these binaries from source.
+In accordance with the requirements of this license, this section gives instructions on how to obtain or rebuild compatible versions of these binaries from source.

 Windows
 """""""